 - Gathering, defining, and implementing sustainability best practices

 - Reporting on sustainability KPIs monthly to executive boards

-- Reporting on broad areas of company, environmental, conservation, innovation, people and society goals
+- Reporting on broad areas of corporate, environmental, conservation, innovation, people, and society goals

 - Engaging other supporting corporate functions